pulp/plugin_template/README.md

   travis_notifications  A yaml block that contains configuration for Travis build notifications.
 See
                         https://docs.travis-ci.com/user/notifications/ for configuration options.

+  update_redmine        Travis will automatically change the state of tickets when PRs are opened,
+                        or merged, and when the changes are released.
 ```

 # Bootstrap a new Pulp plugin